Learn how to streamline sales order management, reduce errors and get paid faster with tools like Buddy—built for wholesale consumer brands.

 Where It Breaks Down

 Spreadsheets work until they don’t.
-Once you’re managing more than 10 or 15 retail partners or running dozens of orders a week, this system gets fragile.
+Once you’re running dozens of orders a week, this system gets fragile.

 You start relying on tribal knowledge.
 Data entry errors creep in.
 You lose track of who followed up on what.
 There’s no clear audit trail and customer communication starts to lag.